Multiple Point Simulation#

 © Copyright 2024.

-This chapter is a tutorial for / demonstration of Multiple Point Simulation for simulating spatial categorical features, e.g., like facies.
+This chapter is a tutorial for / demonstration of Multiple Point Simulation (MPS) for simulating spatial categorical features, e.g., like facies.

-specifically we use multiple point simulation to simulate categorical features and to produce models with heterogeneities more complicated than variogram-based methods.
+specifically, we use multiple point simulation to simulate categorical features and to produce models with heterogeneities more complicated than variogram-based methods.

 YouTube Lecture: check out my lectures on: